W. B. R. King: Early life and education

 King was born on 12 November 1889 at West Burton, near Aysgarth, Yorkshire, the younger son of William Robinson King (1854–1921), solicitor, and his wife, Florence Muriel, née Theed (1865–1943).

-He was educated at Mr Houfe's school in Aysgarth and then at Uppingham School, Rutland.
+He was educated at Houfe's school in Aysgarth and then at Uppingham School, Rutland.
 In 1908 he followed his father and elder brother to Jesus College, Cambridge.
 He graduated with a first-class honours degree in part two (geology) of the natural sciences tripos in 1912 and won the Harkness scholarship.

 Career

 He joined the British Geological Survey in 1912 (then called the Geological Survey of Great Britain) and distinguished himself on field studies in Wales.
-He was largely engaged on the mapping of Millstone, Grit, Coal Measures, Triassic and Pleistocene before mapping Ordovician and Silurian rocks.
+He was largely engaged on the mapping of Millstone Grit, Coal Measures, Triassic and Pleistocene before mapping Ordovician and Silurian rocks.

 In 1914 he was commissioned as a second-lieutenant in the Seventh Battalion of the Royal Welsh Fusiliers and in April 1915 was appointed to the War Office.
-In June 1915, he was transferred to France to serve as Geological Advisor to the Chief Engineer of the British Expeditionary Forces to establish potable water supplies from boreholes.
+In June 1915, he was transferred to France to serve as Geological Advisor to the Chief Engineer of the British Expeditionary Force to establish potable water supplies from boreholes.
 He has been called "the first British military hydrogeologist".

 In 1916 King was joined by Major Tannatt William Edgeworth David, Professor of Geology at the University of Sydney.
 David's work was largely concerned with the mining and dug-outs but the two geologists frequently went out together when any field work was to be done.

 King drew on his geological training to identify the source of aggregate present in the concrete used by the Germans to build their pillboxes.
 This work provided the key evidence to demonstrate that Dutch neutrality was being compromised.
 Writing to Peter Aubrey Sabine in 1961, King explained that: "The point, of course, was that the Germans were sending gravel from the Rhine thro’ neutral Dutch waterways and we claimed that it was being used for war purposes and the Germans said that they would never do such a wicked thing and it was used for peaceful purposes only.".

 The most senior of the three military geologists at the start of World War II, Major King was sent to France in 1939 where he later advised on suitable sites for airfields and the D-Day landings.
 He pointed out that the region best geologically suited for rapid construction of Allied airfield was that of Normandy.

 King was released from the army in 1943, but his role was taken up by Captain (later Major) Frederick William Shotton (1906–1990) after his return from North Africa.

 In 1943 he became the 11th Woodwardian Professor of Geology at the University of Cambridge succeeding O.T Jones.